keijayk/TechChallengeApp/solution/SOLUTION_SUMMARY.md

 - Azure Key Vault as Secret Storage

-  The deployment solution is designed in a way that the frontend of the application deployed as Azure App Service with a system-assigned identity [[8](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references)], which is used for accessing the Key Vault secret storage to access the database credentials.
+  The deployment solution is designed in a way that the frontend of the application deployed as Azure App Service with a system-assigned identity [[8](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references)], which is used for securely accessing the Key Vault secret storage to retrieve the database credentials.

 - Platform security features

   The deployment solution is designed to utilize the platform security features.
-For instance, using Azure App Service for deploying the frontend of the application benefits from the platform security features such as automated security patching etc.
+For instance, using Azure App Service for deploying the frontend of the application benefits from the platform security features such as automated security patching etc. The platform components of Azure App Service are actively secured [[12](https://docs.microsoft.com/en-us/azure/app-service/overview-security)].
+There are multiple layer of security options available for Azure Database for PostgreSQL Single Server [[13](https://docs.microsoft.com/en-us/azure/postgresql/concepts-security)].
+For example, Azure Database for PostgreSQL uses storage encryption as well as in-transit data encryption.

 ### Simplicity